cpbotha/cpbotha.github.io/content/posts/2002-02-19-humour-for-the-day.md

   - Uncategorized

 ---
 Funny, I felt exactly like Rudolph on the AIDS and racist-rebound issues of today.
 See his comment [here][1].
-I don&#8217;t know which of these two things makes me wonder the most.
+I don’t know which of these two things makes me wonder the most.

  [1]: http://www.livejournal.com/talkpost.bml?journal=rvdmerwe&itemid=3800